pradeep70/End-Term-Project/README.md

  - Its very lite weight for POC only
  - lite weight expriements tracker
- - It can perform Orchestration (Creating Pipelines)SS
+ - It can perform Orchestration (Creating Pipelines)